top of page

 4) content that is available on the Internet.

-The great part about this idea of traveling virtually is that it is likely everyone already has what is necessary to do so.
+The great part about this idea of traveling virtually/sightseeing in place is that everyone likely already has what is necessary to do so.
 As well, there is a great deal of content that is already available to everyone.
-Even if someone doesn't have what is necessary, it should be fairly easy to either acquire what is necessary, or to get access to what is necessary.
+Even if someone doesn't have what is necessary, it should be fairly easy to acquire what is necessary or access what is necessary.

 Does this mean virtual travel is going to replace traditional travel?

-I am in no way suggesting that virtual travel will replace traditional travel for most people.
-Instead, it simply can be used as a way to augment traditional travel.
-For instance, people can now visit places that they wouldn't have thought they could visit.
+I am not suggesting that virtual travel will replace traditional travel for most people.
+Instead, it can be used as a way to augment traditional travel.
+For instance, people can now visit places they wouldn't have thought they could.
 Or, they can re-visit somewhere that they have already visited.
 Or, they can preview different locations to see where they might want to travel.
 Or,...

 How did you choose the sites listed?